 First things first, you should briefly (approximately 30 seconds) centrifuge your primers to pull all of the lyophilised powder to the bottom of the tube.
 Otherwise, if the powder is stuck in the lid while opening the tube, you could potentially damage your primers.

-For example, if a primer states 19.4 nM, then add 194 μL of PCR-grade water.
+For example, if a primer states 19.4 nmoles, then add 194 μL of PCR-grade water.

-Mix the solution by vortexing to reconstitute to primers.
+Mix the solution by vortexing to reconstitute the primers.
 Store primer stocks at -20oC.

 2. Make a working primer solution

-To make a 10 μM working primer solution:
+To make a 10 μM working primer solution, follow these steps:

 - Add 10 μL of primer stock solution to a RNase- and DNAse-free tube.